AlexJF12/kanagawa-site/index.md

 * Predictions, per individual, on their likelihood to vote and their likelihood to be a Democrat
 * The FEC Donor File of individuals who donated to Federal campaigns/PACs from your district's general area
 * An interactive map of the 2020 Election results at the precinct level
+* Google Ads, who paid for them, amount paid, number of impressions, and more of ads placed on Google for the District's area
 * An aggregated report showing various counts and sums of voters and donors in different regions

 ## What is in the Voter File?